reissbaker/holdup/README.md

 In the above, `taskE` depends both on `taskC` and `taskD`. `taskD` depends on `taskA`, as does `taskC` -- but `taskC` has an additional dependency on `taskB`.
-This might be tricky to hand-optimize!
-Since you just have to specify dependencies, though, you can let Holdup take care of the work for you.
+This might be a pain to hand-optimize with raw callbacks, but since you just have to specify dependencies you can let Holdup take care of the work for you.

 Holdup understands more than success, though.
 Sometimes, things break; it's still important to handle those failures.
 It might also be important to take